Rolex VS Cartier

 Luckily, the watch experts at Prestige Time are intimately familiar with both brands and can give you all the answers.
 This benchmark will compare Rolex VS Cartier to help you determine which is best for you.

-- A Rolex is the most recognized luxury watch in the world
+- Brand recognition Rolex is the most recognized luxury watch in the world

 - Rolex watches go through very rigorous testing to provide above and beyond accuracy compared to most mechanical watches including the already highly respected COSC chronometers.